catchorg/Catch2/docs/deprecations.md

 The API for Catch2's console colour will be changed to take an extra argument, the stream to which the colour code should be applied.

+### Type erasure in the `PredicateMatcher`

+Currently, the `PredicateMatcher` uses `std::function` for type erasure, so that type of the matcher is always `PredicateMatcher<T>`, regardless of the type of the predicate.
+Because of the high compilation overhead of `std::function`, and the fact that the type erasure is used only rarely, `PredicateMatcher` will no longer be type erased in the future.
+Instead, the predicate type will be made part of the PredicateMatcher's type.

 ---

 [Home](Readme.md#top)